RaffaeleViola/ComputationaIntelligence-PoliTO/log.md

 ```

 #### QLearning Tentative
-* I tried to implement a QLearning approach but even making it training for long time lead me to a quite random strategy.
+* I tried to implement a QLearning approach but even making it training for long time led me to a quite random strategy.
+It was a "brute force" approach, with no particular design of the data structure (a dict object) and of the serialization.
+I think that the best way to improve it would have been to implement all the possible symmetries and rotations in order
+to reduce the search space and store the boards considering 2 bits for every element in the matrix (there are 3
+possibilities) and  4 + 2 bits for a single action (16 positions on the perimeter and 4 possible directions).
 I left the code on GitHub, but I did not create an agent for the exam because I moved to the evaluation of the MCTS approach, that
-seemed to me more promising for this task.
+seemed to me more promising and less memory consuming.
 The Qlearning implemented do not use Deep Learning.

 #### Montecarlo Tree Search
 * I explored and implemented the Montecarlo Tree Search.
 I implemented a Node class to represent a state generated